Fundación Vida Silvestre Argentina: For more protected areas

-Vida Silvestre is deeply committed to the establishment and effective management of protected areas, making a significant contribution to the conservation and sustainable use of nature in Argentina and beyond.

-Throughout its history, Vida Silvestre has played a vital role in the creation and management of over twenty protected areas, encompassing both marine and terrestrial environments at the municipal, provincial, and national levels.
-This remarkable effort has resulted in the preservation of more than 7.5 million hectares of land dedicated to conservation.
-The organization employs diverse strategies to accomplish this, including the acquisition of land for donation to the state, advocacy for public policies, and the identification and evaluation of areas for protection or revision of projects, laws, and decrees.
-Priority eco-regions are carefully assessed to identify valuable areas for conservation, aiming to foster the establishment of new protected areas.

-Several notable achievements underline Vida Silvestre's commitment to protecting Argentina's natural heritage.
 In 1983, Vida Silvestre conducted a survey of the Urugua-í stream in Misiones, which led to the creation of the Islas Malvinas Provincial Reserve, safeguarding 10,000 hectares of Atlantic rainforest.
 Subsequently, the Uruguaí Provincial Park expanded to cover an impressive 87,000 hectares.
 In 1986, based on recommendations by Vida Silvestre, the Somuncura Plateau in Patagonia was designated as the Somuncura Plateau Provincial Reserve, spanning one million hectares in northern Patagonia.
 Building on this momentum, Vida Silvestre initiated the comprehensive evaluation of Patagonia's coastal areas, resulting in the establishment of the Cabo Blanco Provincial Park and the Isla Pinguino Complex – Oso Marino Bay, later declared an inter-jurisdictional marine park in 2010.
 Additionally, Vida Silvestre played a crucial role in the creation of Monte Leon Island, a national park since 2004.

 The organization's efforts extend beyond government-designated protected areas.
 Vida Silvestre has been instrumental in establishing the first two private reserves in Argentina, namely Laguna de los Escarchados in the province of Santa Cruz in 1979 and Campos del Tuyú, a wildlife reserve in the province of Buenos Aires.
 The latter was later donated to the National Parks Administration in 2009, becoming the first national park in the Pampas grasslands.